Georeactor/georeactor-blog/posts/osm-1.md

 So what's the real name?
 I began looking at the string character by character.<br/>
 The correct string is شەقامی شەوکەت سەعید (مشکۆ) ; Let's talk about it.

-The user who wrote the name mistakenly used ( - the open parenthesis - twice.
+The user who wrote the name made a mistake and used ( - the open parenthesis - twice.
 One became the 0th character of the string and one was at the start of the "mshko" string.

 Chrome and the tile renderer were correctly recognizing right-to-left text, and rendering both open parentheses opening toward the left.

-On the Map Data viewer, my understanding  that the full string was wrapped by parentheses was caused by this being a left-to-right language layout table.<br/>
+On the Map Data viewer, my perception that the full string was wrapped by parentheses was caused by this being in a left-to-right language layout.<br/>
-In a wider cell, the string would look like it did in iD - it's showing one open parenthesis at the left end of the text, then switches to printing Arabic with another open parenthesis before the word مشکۆ.
-In other words, both of the parens in this line are the character **(**.
+When the cell is wide enough for the text to be on one line, the string looks like it did in the iD editor input - it's showing one open parenthesis at the left end of the text, then switches to printing Arabic with another open parenthesis before the word مشکۆ.
+Both of the parens in this line are the character **(**, just the left-most one is appearing out of sequence from where it would be in a right-to-left language string.

 <img src="/blog-images/osm-5.png"/>

 <br/><br/>
-If we set CSS `direction: rtl`, or HTML `dir="auto"` (preferable for multilingual context) on this table cell, then it reveals the mismatched parentheses, like we saw in the tiles and Chrome:
+When we set CSS `direction: rtl`, or HTML `dir="auto"` (preferable for multilingual context) on this table cell, then it reveals the mismatched parentheses of the original string, like we saw in the tiles and Chrome:
 <br/><br/>

 <img src="/blog-images/osm-6.png"/>